StabilityNexus/Fate/README.md

 Traditional prediction markets suffer from several critical limitations that restrict participation, scalability, and decentralization:

 **1. Expiry-Based Constraints**
 Prediction markets traditionally operate with fixed expiration dates.
-This rigid design limits user engagement to predefined timeframes and prevents ongoing speculation, which is not ideal for continuously evolving markets like cryptocurrencies.
+This rigid design limits user engagement to predefined timeframes and prevents ongoing prediction, which is not ideal for continuously evolving markets like cryptocurrencies.

 **2. Dependency on Order Books**
 Liquidity in traditional platforms is often managed through order books.
 This model introduces inefficiencies such as slippage and front-running, especially in low-volume markets.
 It also relies on active market makers to sustain usability.